renaissance-benchmarks/renaissance/README.md

 [PAPI](https://icl.utk.edu/papi/) to collect information from hardware counters and a plugin for collecting information from a [CompilationMXBean](https://docs.oracle.com/javase/8/docs/api/java/lang/management/CompilationMXBean.html).
+See their respective READMEs under the `plugin` directory for more information.

 If you wish to create your own plugin, please consult [documentation/plugins.md](documentation/plugins.md) for more details.